isomerpages/sp-dndas/_about/Don Norman Design Award Summit.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/01_About_DNDA.png">
 </div>
-<p>The DNDA Summit celebrates the power of Humanity-Centred Design (HCD+),
+<p>The Don Norman Design Award (DNDA) Summit celebrates the power of Humanity-Centred
-spotlighting projects that contribute meaningfully to the United Nations’ 17 Sustainable Development Goals (SDGs).
+Design (HCD+), spotlighting projects that contribute meaningfully to the United Nations’ 17 Sustainable Development Goals (SDGs).
 It showcases the work of early-career practitioners, explores productive failures, and shares strategies for real-world impact.</p>
 <p>At its core, HCD+ is about long-term societal well-being.
 It blends social
 responsibility with innovative thinking to meet human needs, support viable business models, and build environmental resilience.
 Together, these principles